 I am here on behalf of DEcon – the insights I am presenting to you are from the D-Econ committee overall.

 D-Econ is a group where we as early career academics and researchers realized while going to economics conferences that quite often keynote speakers and panelists are always people from specific backgrounds.
 So we started to question this and think about what should be done in the future to diversify and decolonise this.
 That is mainly the background of D-Econ and how we set it up.
 We started to work on different initiatives last year in March.

-There are 3 key issues which we identified- in economics connected to lack of diversity; are:
+There are 3 key issues which we identified in economics connected to lack of diversity; they are:

 Theoretical and methodological approaches,

-Representation in in the economics discipline as lectures and as academics in general but also in the student bodies and conferences and publications.
+Representation in the economics discipline as lecturers and as academics in general but also in the student bodies and conferences and publications.